ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    DemoPanel::DemoPanel(QWidget* parent) : Panel(parent)
    {
-     const auto layout = new QVBoxLayout(this);
+     // Create a label and a button, displayed vertically (the V in VBox means vertical) const auto layout = new QVBoxLayout(this);
      label_ = new QLabel("[no data]");
      button_ = new QPushButton("GO!");
      layout->addWidget(label_);
      layout->addWidget(button_);

+     // Connect the event of when the button is released to our callback,
+     // so pressing the button results in the callback being called.
      QObject::connect(button_, &QPushButton::released, this, &DemoPanel::buttonActivated);
    }